Rachel Rowe: Club career

-Rowe initially played for a local boys youth team but later stated that "nobody wanted to play with me".
-She was spotted by a scout from Swansea City Ladies and played for the club's youth academy.
-However, she began her senior career with the club's local rivals Cardiff City and won the inaugural Welsh Premier Women's Football League title during the 2012–13 season, scoring in their decisive 5–2 victory over Wrexham in the final game of the season.
-She returned to Swansea during the summer window soon after.
+Rowe initially played for a local boys youth team but later joined Ladore colts, she then joined Swansea City Ladies and played for the club's youth academy. winning the Welsh Premier Women's Football League multiple times, she also played for Cardiff scoring in their decisive 5–2 victory over Wrexham in the final game of the season.She returned to Swansea during the summer window soon after.
 However, she suffered a broken leg while playing against her former team during the first half of the following campaign.

 In February 2015, Rowe joined WSL 2 side Reading with assistant manager Kelly Chambers describing her as possessing "an abundance of competitiveness along with her pace, strength and work rate".
 Despite the move, Rowe remained semi-professional during her first year, making the 300-mile round trip from her home in Swansea to training three times every week while remaining in her job with the prison service.
 In December 2015, she signed a professional contract with Reading following the club's promotion to FA Women's Super League.
 Following promotion, Rowe converted to playing as a full-back for a period, having originally joined the club as a winger.

 At the start of the 2018–19 season, she featured in a 1–0 victory over Liverpool.
 However, the following month, she suffered an anterior cruciate ligament injury in a friendly match that ended her season after a single appearance.
 Despite her injury setback, she was offered a new contract with the club at the end of the campaign.
 On 7 November 2020, Rowe played her 100th game for Reading.

 In March 2021, Rowe signed a new three-year contract with Reading.
 Rowe left Reading at the end of the 2022–23 season following their relegation to the Women's Championship.

 On 21 July 2023, Rowe signed for Scottish Women's Premier League club Rangers.

 On 14 June 2024, she signed for Women's Championship club Southampton.

+On 19 August 2025, Rowe was announced at Nottingham Forest on a two year contract.